Kwé — Pjila’si — Welcome

 As we share our own knowledge, teaching, learning, and research practices within this University, may we also pay respect to the knowledge embedded forever within the Indigenous custodianship of this country.
 Welilioq (wa-LA-lee-og)

-Indigenous Support Group
+Indigenous Student Support Group (ISSG)

 Indigenous Mentorship Program

-The Indigenous Mentorship Program pairs upper-year indigenous students or allies from the Indigenous Support Group with first-year students to aid in the transition from high school to university.
+The Indigenous Mentorship Program pairs upper-year Indigenous students or allies from the Indigenous Support Group with first-year students to aid in the transition from high school to university.

 Students act as mentors, welcoming new students into the Mount Allison community and making sure they know how to access available resources on campus and get the support they need.

-- Indigenizing the academy — What some universities are doing to weave indigenous peoples, cultures and knowledge into the fabric of their campuses (University Affairs article, April 2016)
+- Indigenizing the academy — What some universities are doing to weave Indigenous peoples, cultures, and knowledge into the fabric of their campuses (University Affairs article, April 2016)

-- Universities Canada principles on indigenous education
+- Universities Canada principles on Indigenous education